dylanpieper/chatalot/README.md

 1.  **Evaluation:** The model asks itself `"What could be improved in my data extraction?
 I extracted the following structured data: [JSON] The original prompt was: [prompt]"`

 2.  **Refinement:** Based on the evaluation feedback, the model attempts a new structure data extraction with the prompt `"Extract the following data more accurately: [prompt] The prior extraction had the following structured data: [JSON] The prior extraction had these issues: [evaluation]"`

-This feature creates a multi-turn chat where the model critiques its own work and then attempts to improve based on that self-evaluation.

 ### Progress Tracking and Recovery